exreplay/vuex-decorators/docs/decorators/README.md

 # Decorators

 To be able to transform a class into a valid vuex store object, we use decorators.
-The following decorators are defined:
+The following decorators are available:

 - [@VuexClass](/decorators/vuex-class)
 - [@Getter](/decorators/getter)